Contact Consumer Protection

-Consumer Protection is seeking community feedback about whether new laws should be introduced to regulate boarding and lodging in WA.
+Consumer Protection sought community feedback about whether new laws should be introduced to regulate boarding and lodging in WA.

 Boarders and lodgers are currently not covered by the Residential Tenancies Act, although boarding premises accommodating six or more people need to be registered with local government and comply with planning, health and other regulations.